Abdelrahman13-coder/LLM-Chatbot/Ramy Youssef LLM Chatbot/README.md

 8. Use Text to speach to create an enjoyable experince.
 9. Wrap the text using tkinter GUI

+### LangChain⛓️
+- Imagine LangChain as a LEGO set for building applications with language models (LLMs).
+Just like LEGO bricks, LangChain provides you with pre-built components called "agents" that you can connect to create complex and powerful applications.

 ### **Tkinter** How to use:
 - Click on the image and then start speaking and then you will find Ramy himself greating you with his sense of humor